Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Frequently Asked Questions ==

+= If I change the markup for an attribute, how will product prices change? =

+Markup by Attribute works within the framework provided by WooCommerce and sets product variation markups (or markdowns) during the `Set regular price` and `Set sale price` actions.
+Therefore, you must locate the products affected by this change and reset the regular and sale prices.
+I'm working on adding an "Attribute" column to the Product list to facilitate this type of activity.

+= It's not working.
+Why? =

+When I get this question, it is usually because people want the prices to change as soon as they add or adjust a markup.
+The way Markup by Attribute was built, however, requires that you run the `Set regular prices` function for the variations.

+If you've used `Set regular prices`and it still doesn't update the prices properly, you may have a variation with an “Any” attribute.
+If you have six sizes, for instance, but you have one product variation with “Any size”, then WooCommerce will pick that one.
+The important take-away here is that you shouldn't have a variation with “Any attribute”, if that attribute has a markup.

+If it's neither of these things, please check the support forums.

+= What if I change an attribute's markups but do not want to change products marked up previously? =

+Then do nothing.
+Prices, descriptions, and option drop-downs for products will remain at whatever value they were set to last time you ran the `Set regular price` or `Set sale price` bulk variation activities.

 = Does this support languages other than English? =

 Yes.
 However, the developer only speaks American English.
 I can provide 'Google Translate' versions of other languages, but I would prefer it if a native speaker translated the text.
 The .POT file is found in the /languages folder of the plugin.
 If you don't have access to your server, you can also find it on [GitHub](https://github.com/Mark-Tomlinson/markup-by-attribute-for-woocommerce).

 What's a .POT file?
 If you'd like to help but don't know how to use a template file, don't worry.
 A .POT file is a text file that contains all the English phrases found in Markup by Attribute.
 You can simply open it and translate what you read there.
 Send me the translations and I will incorporate them in the next release.

-Many thanks to [Zjadlbymcos](https://github.com/Zjadlbymcos) on GitHub for his Polish Translation.
+Many thanks to [Zjadlbymcos](https://github.com/Zjadlbymcos) on GitHub for his Polish Translation and @silentstepsch for several variations of German.

-= If I change the markup for an attribute, how will product prices change? =

-Markup by Attribute works within the framework provided by WooCommerce and sets product variation markups (or markdowns) during the `Set regular price` and `Set sale price` actions.
-Therefore, you must locate the products affected by this change and reset the regular and sale prices.
-I'm working on adding an "Attribute" column to the Product list to facilitate this type of activity.

-= What if I change an attribute's markups but do not want to change products marked up previously? =

-Then do nothing.
-Prices, descriptions, and option drop-downs for products will remain at whatever value they were set to last time you ran the `Set regular price` or `Set sale price` bulk variation activities.

 = I'd like to donate. =